Content Moderation Tools for Games

 5. Prioritise Prevention and Player Input: Deploy smart filters, nudges, and automated pre-moderation to stop harm before it spreads.
 Meanwhile, create robust player feedback loops for flagging content, appealing decisions, and shaping moderation fairness.

-6. Use Transparency and Insights Strategically: Maintain clear, auditable moderation workflows to build trust and meet compliance needs.
+6. Use Transparency and Insights Strategically: Finally, maintain clear, auditable moderation workflows to build trust and meet compliance needs.
 Analyse moderation data to uncover trends, emerging threats, and feature gaps, turning safety into a strategic asset.

 Conclusion